trevordevore/sublimelinter-contrib-livecodelint/README.md

 Before using this plugin, you must ensure that a LiveCode Server executable is installed on your system.
 To install a version of LiveCode server, do the following:

 1. Download the version of `livecode-community-server` from [http://downloads.livecode.com](http://downloads.livecode.com) that you would like to use to check syntax.
 This plugin has been tested with LiveCode 8.
 2. Move the executable to a folder where SublimeLinter will be able to access it.
 For example, on OS X you might move the `livecode-community-server` file to the `/usr/local/bin` folder.
+DO NOT RENAME the executable.
 3. Configure settings as described below.

 ## Settings